cortex-js/compute-engine/src/docs/README.md

   - nav: "universal"
 ---

-# Standard Library
+# MathJSON Standard Library

-The **standard library** defines the **vocabulary** used by a MathJSON expression.
+The **MathJSON standard library** defines the **vocabulary** used by a MathJSON expression.

 This library defines the meaning of the identifiers used in a MathJSON expression.
 It is independent of the syntax used to parse/serialize from another language such as LaTeX.

-A library contains definitions for symbols and functions, for example:

-For example:
+It includes definitions such as:

 - "_`Pi` is a transcendental number whose value is approximately 3.14159265..._"
 - "_The `Add` function is associative, commutative, pure, idempotent and can be applied to arbitrary number of Real or Complex numbers_".

-## Domains

-A domain is similar to a type in a traditional programming language.

-The domain of a symbol provides some contextual information about this symbol, for example: _"x is a positive integer"_.

-The codomain of a function indicates the set of values that a function maps to, or the domain of the "result" of the function.

-Each entry in the symbol dictionary indicate the domain of the symbol, and for functions its codomain (the domain of the result of evaluating the function).

 ## Topics

-The standard library is organized by topics, each topic is a separate page in the documentation.
+The **MathJSON Standard Library** is organized by topics, each topic is a separate page in the documentation.

 <div class=symbols-table>